Janis-Rullis-IT/dev/Elixir-Phoenix/Config-Global-variables.md

 slow_timeout=1000000 mix db.slow_timeout
 ````

-Will run with the slow timeout, but the next call right after, will run as usual.
+Will run with the slow timeout, but the next call right after

 ```shell
 mix db.slow_timeout
 ````

+will run as usual.